victorphreitas/snakeGame/README.md

 # snakeGame
 snake game built in python using the Turtle package This game was developed in python using the turtle package.
+Language used: Python, IDE: PyCharm